-The classic approach to homeschooling: running a family school in the privacy of one’s own home allows a family autonomy on how to educate their children.
+The classic approach to homeschooling: running a family school in the privacy of one’s home allows a family autonomy on how to educate their children.
 The full responsibility of curriculum, teaching, and community building falls to the family.
 Parents have the freedom to choose their own curriculum, but also must assume the financial burden of paying for it.
 The family is fully responsible for facilitating the instruction to their children (ie. taking on the role of the teacher).
 Socialization and community are oft-talked-about concerns with respect to homeschooling.
-Developing friendships and social skills are important to education, learning, and life, and it’s certainly possible to achieve these needs while schooling at home.
-Community can be found in a variety of areas: a local homeschool group, a sport or social activity, a community or church group, or other kid-friendly community activities.
+Developing friendships and social skills are important to education, learning, and life.
+It’s certainly possible to achieve these needs while schooling at home.
+Community can be found in a variety of areas: a local homeschool group, a sport or social activity, a community or church group or other kid-friendly activities.

 For some families, private homeschooling can feel overwhelming.
 Yet for others, the greater autonomy allows them the freedom to educate their children in very intentional ways.
-For those who don’t wish to take on the total task of educating a child independently, more contemporary options are available that give parents greater choice in pursuing home-schooled education for their youngsters.
+For those who don’t wish to take on the total task of educating a child independently, more contemporary options are available that give parents greater choice in pursuing home-schooled education.

-Generally these groups will meet on a weekly basis for group instruction or to introduce a specific topic or style of education.
-The family then takes that content to review and study the rest of the week before rejoining the group again the following week.
-Sometimes these community groups are less structured, offering a myriad of social options including sports, exercise groups, field trips, and time together.
+Generally these groups meet on a weekly basis for group instruction or to introduce a specific topic or style of education.
+The family takes that content to review and study the rest of the week before the following week.
+Sometimes these community groups are less structured, offering a myriad of social options and field trips for time together.

 The local homeschool community group approach is great due to how it naturally builds community into a family’s homeschooling day.
 Often, private homeschooling and local community homeschool groups go hand-in-hand.
 Many private homeschool families attend these groups regularly.